selimkuzucu/selimkuzucu.github.io/content/about.md

 {{< figure class="avatar" src="/img/unnamed-3.jpeg" alt="skuzucu's picture">}}
 <!-- TODO: improve this -->
-I am a final year undergraduate student at Middle East Technical University.
-I am interested in computer vision with a further focus on robustness and uncertainty quantification.
+I am an intern research scientist at Five AI (Bosch) Oxford Applied Research Center.
+Previously, I obtained by BS in Computer Engineering from Middle East Technical University where I was advised by Prof. Dr. Sinan Kalkan.
+I am broadly interested in visual percetion with a further focus on robustness, uncertainty and fairness.

 ## Education
 #### [Middle East Technical University](https://www.metu.edu.tr/)
 Bachelor of Science - Computer Engineering

-**High Honor Student** with GPA: 3.69/4.00.
-Ranking 12 out of 183 students.
+**High Honor Student** with GPA: 3.66/4.00.
+Graduated in *Top 5%* (14/305) of the class

 ## Experience